tenxfarm/notes-bak/Balanced System.md

 Aquaponics is an Ecosystem.
-The amount of waste created by the fish = nutrient uptake needed by the plants.
+The amount of waste created by the [[Fish]] = nutrient uptake needed by the plants.

 Rules for balancing.